Annual Report 2006-07

 • OASiS collaborated with a nearby private college “Institute for Professional and Educational Research” (IPER) for preparatory classes for Open School examinations.

 • Motivated MCA and MBA students of the college to teach the Village school dropouts for Xth and XIIth examination as part of social activity in their college.
-50 students of the college volunteered.
+50 students of the college volunteered for the same.

 • Preparatory classes started on September 15, 2005.
-The classes are being conducted everyday by IPER students at IPER campus for the village students.
+The classes were conducted everyday by IPER students at IPER campus for the village students.

-• 1 student has appeared for the Std X examination in December 2005.
+• 1 student appeared for the Std X examination in December 2005.

-• The rest 9 students shall be appearing for their examinations in July 2006.
+• 9 students appeared for the Std X and XII examinations in July 2006 and December 2006.

 • The model has created enough encouragement in the village and adjoining villages.

 Livelihood being an important component of Social Security is one of the main focus areas of OASiS.
-However keeping in view various parameters, OASiS is trying out various small livelihood models to integrate with the Social Security System.
+However keeping in view various parameters, OASiS is trying out various small livelihood models among the slums in urban Bhopal.